pingidentity/terraform-provider-pingdirectory/README.md

-# pingdirectory-terraform-poc
+# PingDirectory Terraform provider POC
-This repository contains a POC provider that manages users in PingDirectory (or any other LDAP server).
+This repository contains a POC Terraform provider that manages users in PingDirectory (or any other LDAP server).
 This isn't really a use case that makes sense for Terraform but it's just for getting familiar with writing a provider.

 It's built with [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).